 1. Sign up for a Dual Enrollment class at your high school

 Speak with your high school counselor to discuss if Dual Enrollment is right for you.
-If so, identify the courses you would like to take and sign up using the regular registration process at your school.
+Identify the courses you would like to take and sign up using the regular registration process at your school.

 Students will register for their Dual Enrollment class by visiting their student portal where they can access the Student Success Link (SSL).
 Inside the SSL, students will select “College Connection Form.”
 Following the steps in the form, students will register for their desired courses and obtain parent consent.